Cluster Categorification of Rank 2 Webs: JKS Modules

 Let us call $A, B$ and $C$ three boxes in the profile of $M$ that are divided by contours of $I$ and $J$.
 Let us think of each box as consisting of a consecutive cyclic substring of $1, 2, \dots, n$.
 Denote $M'=\frac{I'}{J'}=\frac{I\setminus{I\cap J}}{J\setminus{I\cap J}}$ and set $I\cap J=V.$ This is to remove any common label in the profiles of $I$ and $J$ so that $I'\cap J'=\emptyset.$ Set also $I_A:=I'\cap A$, $I_B:=I'\cap B$ and $I_C:=I'\cap C$.
 Define $J_A, J_B$ and $J_C$ respectively.

 \begin{lemma}~ Let $\frac{I}{J}$ be a profile consisting of three boxes with $(\frac{U}{U})$ and $(\frac{D}{D})$ interspersed.
 Then there is a unique indecomposable module of rank $2$ with this profile.
-Such rank $2$ modules are the modules in $\mathcal{M}$. \end{lemma}
+All the modules in $\mathcal{M}$ are of this type. \end{lemma}

 \begin{proof}

 All the profiles we are considering have the following poset: